MrBran4/orbit/README.md

 Orbit is a HTTP router for Go.
 It differs from other frameworks in that `/{params}/in/{the}/url` are converted to the type (any type) you actually want, as part of the framework handling the request.
 That is to say, instead of your handler recieving strings, it recieves actual resolved full structs that can include anything you want, like pulling from the database or something.

-It also guarantees that if your handler is called, then the data is present and valid.
+It also guarantees that if your handler is called, then the data is present, and of the right type.
 Orbit's request handling is a bit like the Rocket framework for Rust, hence the whacky space-themed name.

 It's unfinished and not close to being usable yet, but the core 'getting params from the request as the right type' bit is working.